acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 1. Sign up to a free Trello account or use your existing Trello account.
 2. Create a new team.
 A personal board can not be used due to the limitations they have, which we will be highlighted later.
 3. Create a new board for each workflow that requires a Trello board for management.
-In our case, this will be '3 stage workflow for images' and '4 stage workflow for web site content'.
+In our case, this will be '4 stage workflow'.

 ## Approve review by webhook Zap.